Geonovum/sospilot/docs/smartemission.rst

 Smart Emission Project
 ======================

-In 2015 the SOSPilot platform was extended to handle air quality data from the `Smart Emission (Nijmegen) project <http://www.ru.nl/gpm/onderzoek/research-projects/smart-emission/>`_.
+In september 2015 the SOSPilot platform was extended to handle air quality data from the `Smart Emission (Nijmegen) project <http://www.ru.nl/gpm/onderzoek/research-projects/smart-emission/>`_.
 The same ETL components and services (WMS, WFS, SOS) as used for RIVM AQ data could be reused with some small modifications.